 Now that you're ready...

-The RSVP and Lay DC Plan offer 5 options to access your money, so that you can choose the option that is right for you.
+The Episcopal Church Retirement Savings Plans (RSVP) and Lay DC Plan offer 5 options to access your money, so that you can choose the option that is right for you.

 Selecting to receive a Lifetime Income for as long as you live provides you with income throughout your lifetime.
-This option is ideal if:
+This option may be for you if:

 - You want a guarantee1 that you will never outlive your savings.
 Your savings can be protected against inflation.